Rosie's Ranch Part II (2024-current)

-The Anger Project (2019 -current)
+The Anger Project (2019-current)

 The Anger Project investigates the multiplicitous layers of anger and the ways it manifests in the body, researches deeply ingrained and policed societal conformities intended to suppress and control anger and works towards healing these wounds through private workshops and public events that include movement/body research, conversation and film.

-For more information visit: https://www.angerproject.org
+For more information, visit: https://www.angerproject.org

 Rosie's Ranch (2015-2021)

-Haas, Marisa Muro, Haas's dog, Sugar, and Marisa's dog, Spock, arrived on August 2, 2014 in Rosie (tiny house/stage).
+Haas, Marisa Muro, Haas's dog, Sugar, and Marisa's dog, Spock, arrived on August 2, 2014 in Rosie (Haas's tiny mobile house/stage).

 In August 2014 Haas stopped a three-year long traveling performance tour to homestead on unincorporated land in northern Arizona.
 There they opened Rosie's Ranch, which served as an informal art residency and retreat space that included ecologically supported alternative building practices from 2015-2021.
 This twenty-acre, off-grid, rural desert landscape supported artists of all mediums including, but not limited to, writers, dancers, multi-media and earthen installation artists as well as those folks interested in building tiny livable structures and stages.
 During this span of time Rosie's Ranch hosted 7 artists in residence and 2 art retreats for small groups; all were free to participants.
+Recordings of artists and art work were never recorded due to the informal nature of the residencies as well as the desire to create space, time and privacy for guests.
+After COVID, Rosie's Ranch remained open for Haas and a few close friends before closing in 2021.

 Art/Work Traveling Experiment (2011-2014)